-- ChannelView.
-Starts a recording when the Listings screen for TV Guide On Screen is displayed. - 16.
-REW/REV: Rewinds a VCR.
-Reverses scan with a DVD, A/V Disc, or memory card file. - 17.
+- 16. REW/REV: Reverse scans in TV Pause or TimeShuttle.
+Rewinds a VCR.
+Reverse scans TV Disc, DVD, A/V Disc, or memory card file. - 17.
 POWER: Turns power on and off for the TV and other A/V products. - 18.
-QV (QuickView[TM]): Switches between the current channel and last channel viewed. - 19.
-SUB/CANCEL: When entering digital channel numbers, adds separator between main and subchannel numbers.
+QV (QuickViewTM): Switches between the current channel and last channel viewed. - 19.
+SUB/CANCEL: For digital channels, adds separator between main and sub-channel numbers.
 Clears SQV and some menu entries, and cancels recordings. - 20.
 VOLUME: Changes sound level. - 21.
-MUTE: Turns sound on or off. - 22.
-GUIDE: Displays or removes TV Guide On Screen or ChannelView for ANT-1 and 2.
-Displays Track List for A/V Disc.
-Displays program guide for satellite receiver and cable boxes, or DVD Disc menu.
+MUTE: Turns sound off or back on. - 22.
+GUIDE: Press to display or remove TV Guide On Screen or ChannelView for ANT-1 and 2.
+Displays Track List for TV Disc and A/V Disc.
+Displays program guide for satellite receiver, or DVD Disc menu.
 Displays thumbnails or playlists for memory card files. - 23.
 Light: Located on the right side of the remote control, this feature illuminates buttons or labels. - 24.
-HOME: Exits TV on-screen menus and the TV Guide On Screen system and returns to TV viewing. - 25.
+HOME: Exits TV on-screen menus displays; exits the TV Guide On Screen system and returns to TV viewing. - 25.
 AUDIO: Selects individual audio settings for adjustment. - 26.
 VIDEO: Selects individual video settings for adjustment. - 27.
 EXCH: Exchanges PIP or POP and main TV picture. - 28.
 SLEEP: Sets the TV to turn off within 2 hours.
 See the next page for setup instructions. - 29 CONNECT: Initiates IEEE 1394 peer-to-peer connections. - 30.
 FORMAT: Changes the shape and size of the main TV picture. - 31.
-PAUSE: Pauses a live TV picture when no PIP or POP image is displayed.
-When PIP image is visible, pauses that image.
-Pauses a VCR, DVD, A/V Disc, or memory card file. - 32.
-PLAY: Plays a VCR, DVD, A/V Disc, or memory card file. - 33.
-FF/FWD: Fast forward a VCR or memory card file, or fast play a DVD or A/V disc. - 34.
-STOP: Stops play of a VCR, DVD, A/V Disc, or memory card file.
+PAUSE: With TV Pause enabled (with the Always or On Request option), pauses program viewing and activates TV Pause to allow forward/backward scans in a broadcast program (when no PIP/POP image is displayed).
+Returns to TV viewing from TV Pause.
+With TV Pause disabled (Off), operates as standard pause by freezing a broadcast TV picture (when no PIP/POP image is displayed).
+When PIP/POP is displayed, freezes that image.
+Pauses TV Disc, a VCR, DVD, A/V Disc, or memory card file playback. - 32.
+PLAY: Plays the TV Disc, a VCR, DVD, A/V Disc, or memory card file. - 33.
+FF/FWD: Forward scans in TV Pause.
+Fast forwards a VCR.
+Forward scans TV Disc, DVD, A/V Disc, or memory card file. - 34.
+STOP: Stops play of the TV Disc, a VCR, DVD, A/V Disc, or memory card file.